shreeramsundart/Course-Enrollment-System-using-Java/README.md

 2. **Set up the database**:
    - Create a MySQL database for the system.
 3. **Update database configuration**:
-   - Modify the `Database_Connection` class to include your database credentials (username, password).
+   - Modify the `DBConnection` class to include your database credentials (username, password).
 4. **Compile and run the project**:
    - Compile Java files using `javac`.
    - Run the main class `CourseManagementApp`.